Splendide-Imaginarius/crosslooper/README.md

 If you're a game mod developer, you can use CrossLooper to find the loop points of the BGM in an existing, already-released game.

 Follow the instructions for "As a game developer", but keep track of which command-line flags you set for each file.
-Then, create a new `.conf` file in the `crosslooperpresets` that contains the flags you used for each file.
+Then, create a new `.conf` file in the `crosslooperpresets` folder that contains the flags you used for each file.
 The `.conf` file should be named with a substring of the game title, excluding any version numbers.
 If the game has multiple titles (e.g. for Japanese and English localized versions), name the `.conf` file after the English version, and add a symlink for any other languages.
 For each file that was unloopable, set `skip = true`.
 You can look at the existing `.conf` files in that folder for inspiration.

 Once you've created the `.conf` file, follow the instructions for "As a game mod user" (starting with an unmodded game) to make sure everything works correctly.
 If so, please send in a PR so that I can add your `.conf` file to the repository.